jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 - When the sun is high in the sky, it helps to hold a small pole (such as a pen) vertically next to your watch and align the hour hand with its shadow.
 - NOTE: Navigation is easier with a _24-hour_ dial.

-If you're not sure when your local solar noon is, look it up.
-Or at least don't use the 12:00 position during daylight saving time.
-For crying out loud, use 1:00 in summertime!
+If you're not sure when your local solar noon is, then look it up.
+Or at least, for crying out loud, don't use the 12:00 position during daylight saving time!
+Use 1:00 to compensate.
 {:.tangent}

 ### Navigating with a 24-hour dial